Departament of chemical transformation of antibiotics

 - Leading scientist, PhD, Dr. Sci.
 Anna N. Tevyashova

-- Senior research associate, PhD Eugene E. Bykov
+- Senior research associate, PhD Evgeny E. Bykov

 - Senior research associate, PhD Lyubov G. Dezhenkova